mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/knowledge.md

   itself without any sensory input, such an awareness contributes nothing to the knowledge of the essence of material objects which is the intellect's proper task in our present life.

+## Aquinas on faith, knowledge, and science

+* A distinction between truths knowable by natural light, and those accessible only by the supernatural light of faith, is one of St. Thomas' principal contributions to medieval epistemology.
+Natural reason is capable of reaching a limited number of truths about God.
+Doctrines such as the Trinity and Incarnation are known only be revelation and unprovable by unaided reason.
+Faith, in the theological sense, is belief in something on the word of God.
+Faith is different from the kind of belief in the existence of God which a successful philosophical proof would produce.
+The faithful believer takes God's word for many things, but one cannot take God's word for it that he exists.
+Belief in God, in this sense, is not part of faith, but is presupposed by it.
+Thomas calls it a ‘preamble’ of faith.
+* Truths about God that are reached by natural reason are the province of natural theology; the mysteries of faith are the subject of revealed theology.
+‘Unaided reason’ may mean that in arguing its conclusions, natural theology rests only on premises derived from experience or reflection, and that it has no need to call in aid any premises derived from sacred texts or special revelation.
+In another sense it may mean that the natural theologian reaches his conclusions without the aid of divine grace.
+When we talk about ‘unaided reason’ in the first sense, we are talking about the premises from which reason reaches its conclusion, and we are talking about logical relationships.
+On the other hand, when we contrast unaided reason with the aid of grace, we have moved from the realm of reasons to that of causes: we are talking about the casual, not the logical, antecedents of the reasoning process.
+* Even those truths that are in principle open to reason must in practice be accepted by many people on authority.
+Establishing them by philosophical argument demands more intelligence, leisure, and energy than can be expected from the majority of humankind.
+Thus, there is the distinction between the belief of the learned and the beliefs of the simple.
+The simple believer only *beliefs* that there is a God.
+This belief is not faith—it is a belief of human, not divine, authority.
+* Aquinas' account of knowledge is heavily influenced by the ideal of a deductive science that Aristotle set out in his *Posterior Analytics*.
+* With regard to science, we are not meant to understand that the scientist starts with self-evident principles and proceeds to conclusions about the world by rolling out *a priori* deductions.
+The procedure goes in the opposite direction: the scientist starts with a phenomenon—an eclipse of the moon, say—and looks for the cause of it.
+Finding the cause is the same thing as finding the middle term in a syllogism which will have as its conclusion the occurrence of the eclipse.
+The task of science is only completed when this syllogism, in turn, is traced back, through other syllogisms, to arrive at first principles.
+But the first principle thus arrived at forms the conclusion, not the starting point, of the scientific inquiry.
+The chain of deduction is not the vehicle, but the output, of the venture.